niamtokik/niamtokik.github.io/_posts/2017-01-21-StartCodingWithWhenYouComeFromErlang.md

+---
-# Coding in Go when you come from Erlang world
+title: Coding in Go when you come from Erlang world
+---

 One or  two year ago,  I had  tried Go.
 After  one day, I  switched to another language.
 Sorry Go, if I want to write something similar to C,